MZHI/udacity-dog-breed-classification-pytorch/README.md

 # udacity-dog-breed-classification
 My way to implement and train CNN classifiers both from scratch and use PyTorch's implementations of popular CNNs for transfer learning.
-Inspirated from task from Udacity Deep Learning Nano Degree (see original task in `dog_app_orig.ipynb`).
+Inspirated from task from Udacity Deep Learning Nano Degree Program (see original task in `dog_app_orig.ipynb`, the [original repo](https://github.com/udacity/deep-learning-v2-pytorch) where you can find this task and more).

 # The purpose of this work
 It is my own learning process of training convolution neural networks using PyTorch framework, from very beginning